top of page

 The rhombic and curtain arrays have extensive, high-gain antenna arrays that provide massive signal power.
 Used by International recognized top contesters and DXers as their remote site.
 Using the many high-performance antennas which are optimized for contesting and DX, this remote station is becoming Mini contesters and dxers Secret station which a utilize not only for transmitting but pulling after week ones with the up to eight 1500 ft 2-wire beverage receive antennas. k0uo is a

 "mega HF site and station" with massive views of the Red Gypsum Hills and low takeoff angles completely covering the globe with antennas 25° wide over 16 DB each aiming at 14 selected directions enabling complete World dominance coverage on High Frequency Communications 160 to 6 meters.
-Utilizing over 50 antenna support structures up to 320 ft High, all on the huge Ranch outdoor test range at "Walz Farms and 4KS airport", K0UO is the largest and most sophisticated amateur radio stations in the world
+Utilizing over 50 antenna support structures up to 320 ft High, all on the huge Ranch outdoor test range at "Walz Farms and 4KS airport", K0UO is the largest and most sophisticated amateur radio stations in the world, AI is revolutionizing Ham Radio for contest, DXing, Station design & Automation, log analysis, band & solar conditions, AI noise reduction filters, antenna design and station control, real time AI, call sign recognition, propagation alerts

 The Future of AI in Ham Radio